-It's also home to the Travis on a Silver Platter Challenge, and the Man v.
+It's also home to the "Travis on a Silver Platter Challenge," and the Man v.
 Food team decided to take up the challenge.
-The "Travis" is a 14-pound burrito that combines seasoned beef and beans topped with red chile that is rolled into a burrito.
+The "Travis" is a 7-pound burrito that combines seasoned beef and beans topped with red chile that is rolled into a burrito.
 Then it's topped with green chile, lettuce, and tomatoes, and then topped with French fries.
 You can have it for free if you're able to eat it in one hour or less.
 Is it humanly possible?

 The Travis comes in smaller, more manageable sizes, like the "Full Travis," Half Travis, Quarter Travis, and Wimp Travis.
-The Quarter Travis is the most popular size but usually requires a... to-go box.
+The Quarter Travis is the most popular size but usually requires a to-go box.

-On the Sadie's Wall of Fame, one eater managed to down the sopapilla in just under 18 minutes.
+On the Sadie's Wall of Fame, one eater managed to down the sopaipilla in just under 18 minutes.
 Another few made it in just under 60 minutes.
-But one challenger got it all down in 7:56.
+But one challenger got it all down in 7:56 minutes.
 You read that right.
 The list of challengers who didn't make it is far longer than the list of those who have.

 Sadie's is well known in Albuquerque for its New Mexican food.
 Their dishes are large, and each dinner comes with tostadas and salsa to start.
 Sopaipillas are included.
 Sadie's chile is hot and comes in red or green with or without meat, and there is even a gluten-free chile option.
 Some of the dishes they're most famous for includes their nachos and their green chile cheeseburger.